janverschelde/PHCpack/src/Python/PHCpy2/doc/source/blackbox.rst

    >>> demics(f)
    14

-For every root count, total degree, m-homogeneous Bezout number, linear-product root count, and mixed volume, there is a corresponding method to construct a polynomial system with exactly as many regular solutions at the root count, which can then be used as a start system
+For every root count, total degree, m-homogeneous B |eacute| zout number, linear-product root count, and mixed volume, there is a corresponding method to construct a polynomial system with exactly as many regular solutions at the root count, which can then be used as a start system